koenzijlstra/WineRetry/DESIGN.md

 Users will provide the data.
 Later the api of a store can be added.

 ## Database tables and fields
 Firebase works with JSON.
 When a user uploads a whine, it needs to be in his personal sells overview, as well as in the list of all wines that users can find.
 I will have to be careful to not safe too much data double.
 (Another thing to think of is duplicates of whines, same wine by different sellers).
-Below the first idea of what the json file will look like:
+Below the first idea of what the json file will look like (The smaller, the more indented):

 # Users
 ### User1